American Politics, Political Socialization, Public Opinion and Political Participation, Methodology

-He was a member of the Political Science Department and the Institute for Social Research at the University of Michigan from 1963-81 and was earlier affiliated with the Brookings Institution.
-From 1984 to 1996, he held a joint faculty appointments at both U.C.
-Santa Barbara and the University of Michigan.
+Jennings, a Distinguished Professor Emeritus of Political Science, joined the department in 1981.
+Before that he was a member of the Political Science Department and the Institute for Social Research at the University of Michigan from 1963-81 and was earlier affiliated with the Brookings Institution.
+From 1984 to 1996, he held joint faculty appointments at both UC Santa Barbara and the University of Michigan.
 Jennings has been a Visiting Scholar or Professor at the University of Oregon, Tilburg University (the Netherlands), University of California, Los Angeles, and Arizona State University, where he was the first Barry Goldwater Professor of American Institutions.
-In addition to having been a Guggenheim Fellow and a Fellow at the Center for Advanced Study in the Behavioral Sciences and the Netherlands Institute for Advanced Study in the Behavioral Sciences, he has received research grants from the Ford Foundation, the Russell Sage Foundation, the National Science Foundation, and the National Institute of Mental Health.
+In addition to having been a Guggenheim Fellow he was a Fellow at the Center for Advanced Study in the Behavioral Sciences and at the Netherlands Institute for Advanced Study in the Behavioral Sciences.

-Professor Jennings was elected to the American Academy of Arts and Sciences in 1982.
-He served as President of the International Society of Political Psychology in 1989-90 and as President of the American Political Science Association in 1997-98.
-He has published over sixty-five articles in leading scholarly journals and is the author or co-author of the following books: Community Influentials, The Image of the Federal Service, The Political Character of Adolescence, Governing American Schools, Generations and Politics, Parties in Transition, and Continuities in Political Action.
-His current research interests concern the longitudinal analyses of political orientations, gender and politics, and mass public participation in varying contexts.
+Jennings was elected to the American Academy of Arts and Sciences in 1982.
+He served as President of the International Society of Political Psychology (ISPP) in 1989-90 and as President of the American Political Science Association in 1997-98.
+His awards include “mentor of distinction” from The (National) Women's Caucus for Political Science, 1989, 2002; the Warren E. Miller Award for “meritorious service to the social sciences” from the Inter-University Consortium for Political and Social Research, 2007; and the Harold Lasswell Award for "distinguished scientific contribution in the field of political psychology” from ISPP, 2014.
+His publications include being the author or co-author of Community Influentials (Free Press of Glencoe, 1964), The Image of the Federal Service (Brookings Institution, 1964); Governing American Schools (Duxbury, 1974), The Political Character of Adolescence (Princeton University Press, 1974), Generations and Politics (Princeton University Press, 1981), Parties in Transition (Russell Sage Foundation, 1986), and Continuities in Political Action (W. de Gruyter, 1990).
+His current research concerns the longitudinal analyses of political orientations, gender and politics, and mass public opinion and participation in varying contexts.

 "Politics Across Generations: Family Transmission Reexamined" (with Laura Stoker and Jake Bowers), Journal of Politics 71 (July 2009), 782-99.